Presessional courses: Frequently Asked Questions

 Once you have been issued with a CAS it is not possible to change the length of your course.

-For online courses, once you have started studying a presessional course, you will NOT be able to move to a shorter length course even if you have a new English language qualification
+Once you have started studying a presessional course, you will NOT be able to move to a shorter length course even if you have a new English language qualification

 Please contact us on firstname.lastname@example.org to discuss your options.